Yuchunw/SoftwareCarpentryBejeweled/README.md

 ## Description

 Swap two adjacent gems left or right to try to match three gems in a row.
 The matched gems then disappear, making way for new gems to fall from the top.
 Matching more than three gems, or causing a chain reaction of gem matches will result in more points.
 The player’s score slowly drops over time, so the player must constantly be making new matches.
-The game ends when no possible match can be made on the board.
+The game ends when the user quits or the time runs out.
+You can move any monster, not just those that make a match.

 ## Rules